rcosta358/vscode-liquidjava/client/README.md

 int z;
 ```

-To simplify the usage of refinements, we can create **predicate aliases** using the `@RefinementAlias` annotation, and apply them inside other refinements:
+To simplify the usage of refinements, you can create **predicate aliases** using the `@RefinementAlias` annotation, and apply them inside other refinements:

 ```java
 @RefinementAlias("Percentage(int v) { 0 <= v && v <= 100 }")